Yedomon/plastomics101/README.md

 ## Nucleotide diversity work

 I used DNAsp v6.
 First I aligned using MAFFT all fasta files then import the alignment file into DNAsp > analysis > Polymorphism and Divergence and get the plot by clicking on compute.
+Note: The step size was set to 50 base pairs, and window length was set to 800 base pairs.

 Then move to R